 Travel insurance policies can be so confusing.
-All the fine print can make you crazy but it’s important to read it.
-You need to keep documentation of everything.
-If you need to cancel you have to have proof of the reasoning.
+All the fine print can make you crazy but, it’s important that you read it.
+You also need to keep documentation of everything.
+If you need to cancel you will have to have proof of the reasoning.

 Coverage Could be Overkill

 If you are partially covered through your credit card, partially covered by your airline, and your rental car company you may have a lot of benefits that overlap.
 Be sure to check with your current credit cards, airline, personal insurance, and any other places that you may have insurance with before you purchase it.